IlmarsKuht/Civ-Combat-RL-Environment/README.md

 # CivCombat

 Welcome to CivCombat, a turn-based strategy game inspired by the Civilization game trilogy.
 Designed for both Multi-Agent and Single-Agent reinforcement learning, CivCombat is built on the gymnasium RL framework.
 Our goal is to eventually integrate it into the Gymnasium or PettingZoo libraries.

+## Installation
+Python 3.11.3, rest is in requirements.txt, install with pip install -r requirements.txt

 ## Game Preview